KapiWilq/HitErrorMeter/README.md

 | Compatible with | tosu                |
 | Size            | 720 x 100           |

-> Supports all rulesets! | The overlay resolution/size is for the default settings (both the overlay and the in-game score meter) in the osu!mania ruleset with EZDT at OD0.
+> Supports all rulesets! | Very customizable! | The overlay resolution/size is for the default settings (both the overlay and the in-game score meter) in the osu!mania ruleset with EZDT at OD0.

 ## Gameplay preview